Jump to recipe →

-close up image of sliced instant pot pork roast and veggies
+close up image of sliced instant pot pork roast and veggies.

 Pin this recipe now to save it for later

 When it’s time for an easy weeknight meal, we so often turn to ground beef or chicken recipes.
 But don’t underestimate pork!
 Whether it’s Baked Breaded Pork Chops or Slow Cooker Pork Carnitas, there are so many easy ways to make pork for dinner.
-And this Instant Pot pork roast might just be one of the my favorites!

-top down image of instant pot pork roast served on a large oval plate
+top down image of instant pot pork roast served on a large oval plate.

 Instant Pot Pork Roast Recipe